How to Elope in NYC

 For a formal reception with meal and entertainment you’ll want to rent out a private event space like a restaurant or other intimate venue.
 This will allow you to set the mood, style the room, and provide your guests with an amazing celebration.

 Taking the subway or hailing a cab is for getting to work.
-To get around for your NYC elopement I suggest riding in a classic NYC Checker cab.
-Peter at FilmCars has a deep selection of classic cars, and his Checker cabs are a top hit.
+To get around town when you elope in NYC I suggest riding in a classic NYC Checker cab.
+Hell, if I was going to elope in NYC tomorrow my first call would be to Peter at FilmCars for his deep selection of classic cars.
 Riding around town in one of these babies is so cool, and taking portraits with it is a really special addition to any elopement.
 I highly recommend booking one!